ACollectionOfAtoms/epa_search/README.md

 # Facilitated Access to Public EPA Records
+This program should provide a broad overview of EPA violations occuring in the USA at the city, state, and nation wide level.

 ## The following are required:
   * Python 2.7.9 +
     * cx_Oracle
     * wxPython